harlemeducationhistoryproject/wadleigh/pages/resources.md

 permalink: /resources/
 ---

-Here are some resources to learn more about Wadleigh and the history of education in Harlem.
+Explore these resources to learn more about Wadleigh and the history of education in Harlem.

 ## [Reading List on the History of Education in Harlem](https://www.zotero.org/groups/316487/harlem_education_history_project)